Close-up of a fountain pen writing on lined paper with cursive handwriting.

 Work in a new environment.
 It’s amazing how much a change of scenery can help!
 Try working in the library or a coffee shop.
 Rearrange your office and change the view.
 When you do the same things in the same place, you’ll tend to think the same thoughts.
 Turn off your autopilot and expose your senses to new stimuli.

 Pretend you’re helping someone else find solutions.
 Many people find that they have more creative ideas when helping others solve their challenges.
 Pretend you’re helping a friend and let the ideas flow.
-Depersonalizing the issue seems to free up a part of the mind that’s otherwise stifled.
+Depersonalizing the issue seems to free up a part of the mind that’s otherwise stifle

 Brainstorm with a friend.
 Sometimes, a little help from a friend is just what we need.
 Call a friend or associate and ask what they think about the situation.
 Perhaps their recommendation is just the thing you need to help you move forward on your project.
 Side note: Have you ever noticed that you and a friend or coworker find more creative ideas between the two of you rather than when brainstorming in a group?
 Sometimes when a large group brainstorms, most of the group members lack a sense of accountability.
 It’s too easy to be passive.
 For brainstorming sessions, it may be more beneficial to stay away from large group sessions and pair up with just one other person.
 If you find yourself in a large group looking for solutions to a problem, take a chance and suggest pairing off and reporting back.